epsil/spotgen/README.md

 Alternatives
 ------------

 A command-line script is very efficient for converting many playlists at once.
-However, if you only need to convert a few playlists, then you might find it easier to use one of the web services below:
+However, if you only need to convert a few playlists, a GUI may be easier to use.
+Here are a couple of free web services:

 -   [Yet Another Spotify Playlist Converter](http://michaeldick.me/YetAnotherSpotifyPlaylistConverter/) ([source](https://github.com/bertique/YetAnotherSpotifyPlaylistConverter))
 -   [Spotlistr](http://spotlistr.herokuapp.com/) ([source](https://github.com/BobNisco/Spotlistr))